CHICAGO -- The Nashville Predators did what they do best Sunday at United Center.

 "Personally, I've struggled the last couple games on this road trip, and it's been tough for me, so it for sure feels good after tonight's win," Rinne said.
 "The guys played extremely hard.
 Against a top team like that, it's going to get the best out of you, and I think we showed that as a team tonight."

-Mike Fisher and Gabriel Bourque scored for the Predators (31-31-10), who are still alive in the chase for a spot in the Stanley Cup Playoffs.
+Mike Fisher and Gabriel Bourque scored the goals for the Predators (31-31-10), who are still technically alive in the chase for a spot in the Stanley Cup Playoffs.
 Nashville did get some bad news when rookie defenseman Seth Jones couldn't play the second or third periods because of concussion-like symptoms.

 Jones took a hit along the boards from Chicago forward Andrew Shaw 6:37 into the game and didn't return for the second.
 He logged 5:48 of ice time on eight shifts.